-These commitments relate to outstanding call payments on unquoted limited partnership funds held in the private equity part of the portfolio.
+These commitments relate to outstanding call payments on unquoted funds held in the portfolio.
 The amounts 'called' by these funds are irregular in both size and timing over a number of years from the date of the original commitment.

 NOTE 25 - CONTINGENT ASSETS